-Like millions of other girls from the lower socio-economic background in India, she got married at 14, had her first child at 16.
+Like millions of girls from the lower socio-economic background in India, she got married at 14, and had her first child at 16.

-She never went to school, could not read or write.
+She never went to school, and could not read or write.

-I worked in a multinational company, lived in one of the poshest localities in the city, traveled around the world on holidays.
+I worked in a multinational company, lived in one of the most elite localities in the city, and traveled around the world on holidays.

-Every time I look at my life closely, I realize that I owe every bit of the professional success, self empowerment and liberation which I achieved in last few years, to this illiterate and poor women.
-She liberated me, made me who I am today, helped me to fulfill my lifelong dreams of being a self independent, and an empowered individual.
+Every time I look at my life closely, I realize that I owe every bit of the professional success, self empowerment and liberation which I achieved in last few years, to this uneducated, poor woman.
+She liberated me, made me who I am today, helped me fulfill my lifelong dream of being self independent.

 It was the summer of 2010.
-I was planning to visit my husband who was then posted in the United Kingdom, with my two kids 7 and 4-year-old.
-I was a full-time, stay at home mom, living in India with my two kids and my ailing 86 years old father-in-law.
+I was planning to visit my husband who was then posted in the United Kingdom, with my two kids,7 and 4 years old.
+I was a full-time, stay-at-home mom, living in India with my two kids and my ailing father-in-law.
 My husband had been working in the United Kingdom for the previous three years.

 Throughout my entire childhood and early adulthood, I had only one persistent dream – to have a successful career.
-I wanted to see myself economically empowered and self-independent.
+I wanted to see myself economically empowered and independent.

-But for several months, I could not successfully hire even a single nanny for my kids.
+But for several months, I could not successfully hire a nanny for my kids.
 Multiple behavioral and psychological issues of my father-in-law made it impossible for any adult to live in our house.
-Sending the kids to daycare was not a solution, as without a caregiver leaving my father-in-law alone at home was the biggest challenge.
+Sending the kids to daycare was not a solution.
+Leaving my father-in-law alone at home was the biggest challenge.
 Finding a caregiver who would agree to live with him was an impossible task.

-In my husband’s absence, I became a full time stay at home mom and caregiver for my father-in-law for more than three years.
-Apparently, more I was trying to get closer to my dreams, more they were moving further away from me.
+In my husband’s absence, I became a full-time stay-at-home mom and caregiver of my father-in-law for more than three years.
+Apparently, the more I was trying desperately to get closer to my dreams, the more they were moving further away from me.
 But, I could not stop dreaming even for a single day.
-I used to always fancy to be economically independent and empowered one day though I knew my dreams were not in sync with my reality.
+I used to always fancy being economically independent and empowered one day though I knew my dreams were not in sync with my reality.

 But, I could not afford to abandon my dreams even for a day.
 I constantly nurtured them in my heart.

-One day, a friend suggested me to attend an interview in a start-up.
-They were looking for someone to manage their basic administrative work, the previous experience was not mandatory.
+One day, a friend suggested I attend an interview at a start-up.
+They were looking for someone to manage their basic administrative work, having previous experience was not mandatory.
 I went for the interview.
-They asked me to start immediately.
+They asked me to join immediately.

-After coming back home, I started trying to reach out desperately to all my contacts and resources in search of a nanny or a caregiver, without any luck.
+After coming back home, I desperately started reaching out to all my contacts and resources in search of a nanny or a caregiver, without any luck.
 There was a lady who worked for us as part-time help.
 My kids were quite comfortable with her, and she was quite familiar with the overall situation of my family.
-I asked her several times in the previous three years if she would consider working with us full-time, and she always declined as she herself had three kids at home.
-This time I went back to her once again with the same request, and lot more desperately.
+I asked her several times in the previous three years if she would consider working with us full-time.
+She always declined as she herself had three kids at home.
+This time I went back to her once again with the same request, a lot more desperately.
 She politely refused.
-I decided to call the employer the next day to inform that I won’t be able to join for some personal reason.
-Next morning, she came back and told me she changed her mind and wanted to give me a chance to work!
+I decided to call the employer the next day to inform them that I won’t be able to join.
+The next morning, she came back and told me she changed her mind and wanted to give me a chance to work!

-For the next five years, she took care of my kids and my father-in-law probably much better than I did.
-She loved my kids unconditionally.
-She would be there in the morning even before the kids get up and would not go home until I am back home in the evening.
+For the next five years, she took care of my kids, and my father-in-law probably much better than I did.
+She loved the kids unconditionally.
+She would be there in the morning before they get up and would not go home until I am back home in the evening.
 At times, she neglected her own kids for mine.
 She would hardly be absent, she used to genuinely care about my situation and knew I could not be frequently absent in a new job.
 She was the primary and the only reason for which I could pursue my lifelong goals and dreams.